Access to Care

 As a new enrollee, how does this impact my ability to choose assignment to the Military Treatment Facility (MTF) if I live greater than 30 minutes drive time?

 Each MTF has made a decision on whether or not they will accept enrollees who live outside the 30 minute drive time.
 Some MTFs will accept beneficiaries outside the 30 minutes, but residing within a specific mileage from the MTF.
 Many of these requests need individual approval.
 Some of the MTFs will not accept enrollees outside the 30 minute drive time, thus you will need to choose assignment to a civilian PCM.
-Check with your local TRICARE Service Center to determine if assignment to the MTF is possible.

 As an existing enrollee, how does this impact my ability to continue assignment to the Military Treatment Facility (MTF) if I moved and now live greater than 30 minutes drive time?